paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 learn to perform complex sequential tasks (that a LSTM is currently not able to handle).
-In his own words, Alex spent years trying to train LSTMs and to convince people that they were the right model for NLP and now that they have seen widespread adoption, he's moving on to the next thing.
+In his own words, Alex spent years trying to train LSTMs and to convince people that they were the right model for NLP and now that they have seen widespread adoption he's moving on to the next thing.
 ThThis model feels a bit complicated right now, with many moving parts, and there are an increasing number of papers appearing that try to develop simpler ways to equip a neural network